-- 3.2.1 As part of the Discussion Document, the Authority highlighted some of the key public policy objectives for regulating local content in South Africa and pointed out that similar objectives drive content in other countries benchmarked as part of this study.
+3.2.1 As part of the Discussion Document, the Authority highlighted some of the key public policy objectives for regulating local content in South Africa and pointed out that similar objectives drive content in other countries benchmarked as part of this study.
 Furthermore it emphasised that in South Africa however the added dimension is the need to actively redress the past where certain identities, languages and cultures were promoted at the expense of others.
-The Authority asked whether the overarching public policy objectives of local content had been met through the Authority's Local Content regulations. - 3.2.2 In their submission, e.tv stated that while the objectives for local content regulation have been met, however the advertising model supporting free-to-air (FTA) local content requires protection. e.tv criticized the way the dominant pay television operator unfairly competes for advertising against the FTA operators, saying this undermines the funding model for FTA broadcasting and, ultimately, for local content.
-Based on this, e.tv therefore felt that regulatory action is needed as an intervention for a healthy and efficient competition9.
+The Authority asked whether the overarching public policy objectives of local content had been met through the Authority's Local Content regulations.

+7 Kagiso Media's submission to ICASA's Discussion Document on the Review of Regulations on South African Local Content: Radio and Television, 2014 (Page 2)

-7 Kagiso Media's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 3)
+8 Kagiso Media's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 3)

-8 Jonathan G Shaw's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014.
+9 Jonathan G Shaw's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014.
 (Page 2)

-9 e.tv's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014,(Pages 5-10)

-- 3.2.3 M-net and Multichoice differed with the objectives as stated in the discussion document, arguing that they are not found within the broadcasting policy and legislative framework.
+- 3.2.2 In their submission, e.tv stated that while the objectives for local content regulation have been met, however the advertising model supporting free-to-air (FTA) local content requires protection. e.tv criticized the way the dominant pay television operator unfairly competes for advertising against the FTA operators, saying this undermines the funding model for FTA broadcasting and, ultimately, for local content.
+Based on this, e.tv therefore felt that regulatory action is needed as an intervention for a healthy and efficient competition10. - 3.2.3 M-net and Multichoice differed with the objectives as stated in the discussion document, arguing that they are not found within the broadcasting policy and legislative framework.
 The subscription broadcasters are concerned that the source of the public policy objectives set out in paragraph 4.2, in the discussion document, is not cited.
 The footnote explains that these are objectives articulated by government and policy makers in other countries.
-However, the subscription broadcasters stated that these objectives are not located within the context of the South African policy, legislative or regulatory framework for local content regulation10. - 3.2.4 The National Association of Broadcasters (NAB) submitted that the South African local content regulations are a unique example of a well functioning and effective regulatory intervention.
-The NAB argues that the uptake of SA local content by viewers and listeners bear testimony to this, as the top five most listened to stations are South African language stations, while the most viewed television programming is locally produced11.
+However, the subscription broadcasters stated that these objectives are not located within the context of the South African policy, legislative or regulatory framework for local content regulation11. - 3.2.4 The National Association of Broadcasters (NAB) submitted that the South African local content regulations are a unique example of a well functioning and effective regulatory intervention.
+The NAB argues that the uptake of SA local content by viewers and listeners bear testimony to this, as the top five most listened to stations are South African language stations, while the most viewed television programming is locally produced12. - 3.2.5 The Authority continues to be guided by these overarching national objectives and aims to uphold these policies through regulation.
+Therefore, any change made in the regulations will be made with the implementation of these objectives in mind. - 3.2.6 In the absence of any new broadcast policy, the Authority's position on South African local content is still informed by policy objectives stated in the 1998